casualcore/casual-java/configuration.md

 In the following example configuration file shows `discover` startup mode enabled with 2 startup services.
 Also domain name configured as `my-casual-java-domain`, which is equivalent to setting the `CASUAL_DOMAIN_NAME` env if environment based configuration is used.
 Inbound epoll is also enabled - default false.
+Initial delay of inbound server is configured as well, default is no delay.

 ```json
 {